Date: Friday 15 July, 10:00 - 17:30 and Saturday 16 July, 10:00 - 17:30

 Call for Papers: now closed

 Deadline for participant registration: 8 July 2022 (for in person attendence), 11 July (for online only)

 The Open University’s Music Department, the Cowper & Newton Museum and Olney Parish Church are delighted to be co-hosting this conference as part of a year-long programme of events to commemorate the 250th anniversary of ‘Amazing Grace’, widely believed to have first been sung at Olney on 1 January 1773.

 Friday 15 July: a full schedule of papers on the hymn and its legacies held at The Open University’s Walton Hall campus.

 Saturday 16 July: keynote lectures, a roundtable panel, and a lecture-recital held at Olney Parish Church.
 Keynote speakers are Prof D. Bruce Hindmarsh, author of John Newton and the English Evangelical Tradition: Between the Conversions of Wesley and Wilberforce and Prof Anthony G. Reddie, author of Is God Colour-Blind?
 Insights from Black Theology for Christian Faith and Ministry.
-The roundtable panel will be chaired by the Rev’d Jonathan Aitken; panellists will include the Rt Rev’d Rose Hudson-Wilkin, Bishop of Dover, and the Rev’d Dr Janet Wootton, President of the Hymn Society of Great Britain and Ireland.
+The roundtable panel will include the Rt Rev’d Rose Hudson-Wilkin, Bishop of Dover, and the Rev’d Dr Janet Wootton, President of the Hymn Society of Great Britain and Ireland.

 There will also be a concert held at Olney Parish Church on Sunday 17 July, to which all delegates are warmly welcome.